Lake Shore and Michigan Southern Railway: Branches

 A major branch of the LS&MS extended from Northeastern Ohio, to the coal and oil fields of northwestern Pennsylvania, terminating near Brookville.
 Originally the line extended to the oil fields and refineries on the Allegheny River, at Franklin, and Oil City, Pennsylvania.

 The line was later extended from Polk Junction, west of Franklin, to Rose, Pennsylvania, just west of Brookville.
 Also added was a connector south from Franklin, to the Allegheny River crossing on the new extension.
 This line included perhaps the most impressive engineering structures on the LS&MS, as well as the later NYC, with several large trestles, bridges, and tunnels, near Brookville, including a bridge-tunnel-bridge-tunnel-fill combination near Piney, Pennsylvania, and two magnificent trestles west of Brookville, near Corsica, Pennsylvania.
 The New York Central used trackage rights over the Pennsylvania Railroad and the B&O Railroad to connect from Rose to NYC lines at Clearfield, Pennsylvania.

 There were several mines on this line near Brookville, as well as a connection to the Lake Erie, Franklin and Clarion (LEF&C) at Sutton, Pennsylvania, and connections to the Pennsylvania Railroad, and via the Pennsy, to the Pittsburgh & Shawmut, at Brookville.

-Once coal traffic dried up in the late 1990s, this line was severed and cut back to the mine at Piney.
-Many of the larger trestles were taken out in the late 2000s, reportedly on orders of the Pennsylvania Public Utility Commission (PUC), although the bridge across the Clarion River survived, as of 2015.
+After Conrail took over this line, they renamed it the Clarion Secondary, using it to serve coal loaders and interchange with the LEF&C. The branch from Polk Junction to Franklin was out of service by the late 1970s.
+Initially, traffic on the route remained strong, to the point that Conrail installed welded rail along the length of the line in the early 1980s to allow trains to run at 30 mph.
+By the late 80s, most coal loaders on the line had closed, and on March 5, 1988, Conrail ran the last train on the line between the western end of the Clarion Trestle and Dorset, Ohio.
+The tracks on this portion of the line were removed in the early 1990s, and today, much of it is a Rail Trail.

+Conrail continued service on the line between the Clarion Trestle and the connection with the Low Grade near Brookville (Rose Junction), a distance of roughly 25 miles, to serve the Piney Mine, and interchange with the LEF&C. By this time, Conrail called the route the Piney Branch.
+In 1991, Conrail sold the line to the Pittsburg & Shawmut Railroad, who operated it as the Mountain Laurel Railroad.
+However, things did not improve.
+The LEF&C was abandoned in 1993, ending the use of the interchange at Sutton, and finally in 1995, the Piney Mine closed.
+The Shawmut became a part of the Genesse & Wyoming Railroad in 1996, and ran one last train along the line in 1998 to salvage equipment, and filed for abandonment of the line shortly after.